jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 A good tool to perform this [micro optimizations] is found at jsfiddle.net.
 The more advanced engines become, the less important these micro optimizations will become.

-Version 1.0 of the WebGL specification was completed in March 2011 by Khronos Group.

 WebGL is a very new emerging technology.
 As such, unfortunately, not every computer supports it.
 In order to view a WebGl progam,